 There are several cornerstone moments in the global renown of Australian whisky, and Sullivans Cove French Oak is one of them.
 At the 2014 Worlds Whiskies Awards, the French Oak was named the Best Single Malt Whisky in the World.
-It’s been rare ever since, but if you manage to get your hands across this 12-14 year old whisky, just know that you’re the envy of whisky collectors the world over.
+It’s been rare ever since, but if you manage to get your hands on this 12-14-year-old whisky, just know that you’re the envy of whisky collectors the world over.

 Nose: Dark chocolate, cinnamon, raisins.